bmkmanoj/js-by-examples/README.md

 Understand the nitty gritties of the language by actually looking at code snippets and asking the right (or wrong) questions - the whats, whys and hows.
 The repository is a collection of code samples containing the required explanations of working of the code sample.

-There is no particular list/order as of now, but here are things (gotchas /corner cases/ concepts ) particularly we are looking to include eventually.
+There is no particular list/order as of now, But here are the things (concepts and not so obvious language features/behaviour) particularly we are planning to include eventually.

 1. Functions
 2. Objects and Arrays